b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/lexicon/e/excipient_v1_02102025.md

 # Excipient #

-An excipient is any substance in a pharmaceutical product that is not the active drug itself, but is intentionally included in the formulation to support the drug’s delivery, stability or usability.
+An excipient is any substance in a pharmaceutical product that is not the active drug itself, but is intentionally included in the formulation to support the drug’s delivery, metabolization, stability and/or usability.

 🔍 Key Points
 - Role: Excipients act as carriers, stabilizers, or enhancers for the active pharmaceutical ingredient (API).